STXT Tutorial

 STXT allows representing structured documents through:

-:) for simple values. - Literal text blocks (
+:) for simple values. - BLOCK nodes of literal text (

 >>) for multiline content. - Indentation to express hierarchy.